sinan0310/WRF-CMORizer/README.md

 2020-09-24 k.goergen@fz-juelich.de

+# CMORizer for WRF RCM raw simulation outputs

-See the preamble of the main program for complete documentation.
+See the preamble of the main program `WRF_CMORizer.f90` for a complete documentation.

+## Concept

+Model output exists ideally in tar archives, these are extracted before processing; scalable selective processing running distributed on multiple compute nodes using OpenMP per processing stream with a very low memory footprint.

 ## Test case